 Back on the road again, we came upon one of the old Medieval gateways into Bruges.
 It dates back to 1400, when the entire city was surrounded by a wall and a moat (the moat has evolved into a canal that now encircles the city).
 Only three of these ancient ports still stand, but originally there were several, all acting like drawbridges.
 It’s hard to believe that they’re still in operation, with cars and trucks lining up to squeeze through for the novelty of the experience.

 A bit further down the road, we encountered a string of four windmills that stretches along the canal.
-These were the first historic windmills that I’ve ever gotten to seen “in person,” and I was practically giddy with the opportunity to inspect how they work at close range.
-Each was of a type known as a post mill, meaning that, to swivel the blades into the wind, the entire body (not just the cap) rotates around a central pole.
-(Tower mills that staid stationary while only the caps rotated didn’t become popular in northern Europe until the mid-19th century.)
+These were the first historic windmills that I’ve ever been privileged to seen “in person,” and I was practically giddy with the opportunity to inspect how they work at close range.
+Each was of a type known as a post mill, meaning that, to swivel the blades into the wind, the entire structure (not just the cap) rotates around a central pole.
+Tower mills that stay stationary while only the caps rotate didn’t become popular in northern Europe until the mid-19th century.
 Unfortunately none of the windmills were open — I guess that’s the price we pay for being tourists in off-season — so we’ll just have to come back.
 Bummer 😉

-After getting whipped by the bracing breezes atop Windmill Hill, we decided it was time for a warmup, so we found De Windmolen — an incredibly cute little cafe almost kitty-corner to the Bonne Chiere mill.
+After getting whipped by the bracing breezes atop Windmill Hill, we decided it was time for a warmup, so we found De Windmolen — an irresistibly cute little cafe almost kitty-corner to the Bonne Chiere mill.
 I’m sure that in season it must get tons of tourist traffic.
-But on the day we were there, it felt authentically Belgian, frequented only by locals sipping beer at the bar.
+But on the day we stopped by, it felt authentically Belgian, frequented only by locals sipping beer at the bar.
 We snuggled inside to enjoy a cup of Belgian hot chocolate and a delicious piece of buttery cake before heading back out on the trail.

 Luckily, the village of Damme was located almost directly across from the windmill.
 I say luckily because, with all our dawdling, we were coming perilously close to the end of our four-hour bike rental contract.
 So we made a whirlwind tour of the town sights, and then stopped for a quick but fabulous lunch of quiche Lorraine and croque monsieur at Tante Marie’s — another too-cute-for-words cafe.
 The race back to Bruges left us just enough time to grab our bags and head off to the Brussel’s airport … pant, pant, pant.
 Next time, we’ll allow a full day for Damme and more time just to sit canal-side and take in the tranquility of it all.